bioteam/protcast/README.md

 This class represent a protein, including its *id*, *sequence*, and *annotations*.

-### SimpleDataset
+### ProtCastDataset

 This class integrates all the classes above.
-Its attributes include *proteins*, *accessions* (relating primary and secondary protein ids), different input file names (*ontology_path*, *swissprot_path*, *trembl_path*, *gaf_path*), and *output_dir*, the location of the serialized SimpleDataset and log files.
+Its attributes include *proteins*, *accessions* (relating primary and secondary protein ids), different input file names (*ontology_path*, *swissprot_path*, *trembl_path*, *gaf_path*), and *output_dir*, the location of the serialized ProtCastDataset and log files.

 ### UML Component Diagrams